iMKaustav/spacex/README.md

 # SpacexUi

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.0.
 This is a small, sample application that display SpaceX launch programs with details.
 Some filter options are also these to filter data by year, launch and success or failure.
+This application has been designed following resposive way, so its compatible with any mobile, tablet and desktop devices.

 ## Demo